Pricing1 (1)

 Schedules are subject to change, please check the calendar on my website's booking engine for current availability.

-All tours begin at 108 Meeting Street in front of the Historic Charleston Foundation Gift Shop, across from the Mills House Hotel.
-The tour will end on the Battery next to Charleston Harbor and near the iconic Rainbow Row section of the city.
+All tours begin at 108 Meeting Street and the tour will end on the Battery next to Charleston Harbor and near the iconic Rainbow Row section of the city.
 Please arrive ten minutes prior to departure.
-There are restrooms available in the gift shop and water for purchase.

 Private Tours are available by appointment.
 Please call (843) 655-9551 to inquire.